ComplexSecurity/knowledge-base/docs/protocols/mdns.md

 mDNS (Multicast DNS) is a network protocol used for resolving hostnames to IP addresses within small networks that do not include a local name server.
 It is a part of the Zero-configuration networking (Zeroconf) protocol suite, allowing devices to use network services without manual setup or configuration.

-mDNS enables devices on the same local network to discover each other and establish communication without the need for a central [[DNS]] server.
-It's particularly useful in home networks, small offices, or [[IoT]] (Internet of Things) environments.
+mDNS enables devices on the same local network to discover each other and establish communication without the need for a central [DNS](../networking/dns.md) server.
+It's particularly useful in home networks, small offices, or [IoT](../terms/iot.md) (Internet of Things) environments.

 Similar to traditional DNS, mDNS resolves hostnames to IP addresses.
-However, it operates in a smaller scope, typically limited to a single local network segment. mDNS uses multicast [[User Datagram Protocol|UDP]] to send query messages to which all listening devices on the network can respond.
+However, it operates in a smaller scope, typically limited to a single local network segment. mDNS uses multicast [UDP](../networking/udp.md) to send query messages to which all listening devices on the network can respond.
 A device will respond to an mDNS query only if it has the requested hostname.

 Hostnames in mDNS typically end in `.local`.
 For example, a device named "printer" might advertise itself as `printer.local`.